emtee40/fdroid-wiki/Repository-Management-Overhaul.md

 * could not connect to repo for whatever reason -> show error
 * given fingerprint isn't matching the one from the repo -> show error
 * new repo -> show repo info and ask user if they want to add this
-* URL is mirror of new repo (the URL that was provided is not the canonical URL of the repo, but is one of the official mirrors)
+* URL is mirror of new repo (the URL that was provided is not the canonical URL of the repo, but is one of the official mirrors.
+It could also be that the provided URL is not an official mirror)
 * existing repo -> tell user that this repo already exists, maybe show repo details?
 * mirror of existing repo -> ask user if they want to add this repo as a mirror